hura/vim-toplevel/README.md

 Intro
 -----

-vim-toplevel helps changing to the root directory of a version control system.
+vim-toplevel helps changing to the root directory of a version control system or any specified custom directory.

-Supported VCS:

-    - git
-    - hg
-    - bzr

-If you want support for another VCS, please open an issue report on Github (or send a pull request).
-Thanks!

 ---

-There are really just two commands that try to accomplish the same: changing to the root directory.
+There are really just two commands that try to accomplish the same: changing to a certain root directory.
 Both use different approaches, though.

 You'll almost always want to use `:Cd`, because it should be faster since it doesn't have to run external programs.